SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Introduction

-In parallel, the design of curriculum—the order of examples being trained—plays a central role in guiding the learning trajectory \cite{10.1145/1553374.1553380}.
-As the model improves throughout fine-tuning, its ability to benefit from more difficult examples evolves dynamically.
-Static curricula or random example orders often fail to reflect this progression.
-Some recent methods attempt to introduce adaptivity by filtering examples using heuristic thresholds \cite{AdaRFT}, but these threshold-based mechanisms can be fragile.
-When applied to small or weak models, these methods often rely heavily on predefined difficulty metrics, which can be inaccurate or misaligned with the model's evolving capabilities.
-As a result, they may prematurely exclude sufficiently challenging examples during early training stages, limiting exposure to informative data and stalling learning progress.
+In parallel, curriculum design plays a central role in guiding the learning trajectory \citep{10.1145/1553374.1553380}.
+As the model improves during fine-tuning, the useful difficulty level shifts dynamically, yet static curricula or random orders often fail to reflect this progression.
+Recent attempts at adaptivity filter examples with heuristic thresholds \citep{AdaRFT}, but such mechanisms are fragile, especially for small or weak models that rely on imperfect difficulty metrics, prematurely excluding challenging, informative examples, and stalling progress.